 Colin is a former federal prosecutor from the Western District of Pennsylvania, where he uniquely served in both the civil and criminal divisions.
 He focuses his practice on defending individuals and organizations in a wide variety of highly sensitive matters.
 Colin also conducts internal investigations for institutions and corporations.
-His broad experience includes representing clients in complex criminal, civil, and regulatory matters, involving, among other things, allegations of health care fraud, False Claims Act violations, securities fraud, public corruption and government contracting fraud.
-Colin also has extensive experience in matters affecting licensed medical professionals, including cases involving controlled substance act violations, opioid diversion allegations, and billing fraud.
+His broad experience includes representing clients in complex criminal, civil, and regulatory matters, involving, among other things, allegations of health care fraud, False Claims Act violations, public corruption, government contracting fraud, and securities fraud.
+Colin also has extensive experience in matters affecting licensed medical professionals, including cases involving controlled substance act violations, Opioid diversion allegations, and billing fraud.

 Georgetown University Law Center, magna cum laude and Order of the Coif (J.D., 2005)

 University of Dayton, cum laude (B.A.
 Political Science 2001)

 Western District of Michigan